mozilla-bteam/bmo/docs/en/rst/administering/parameters.rst

 of authentication cookies, and the regular expression used to validate email addresses.
 Some parameters are highlighted below.

+allow_account_creation
+    Allow new accounts to be created.
+If off, only administrators can create accounts.

 auth_env_id
     Environment variable used by external authentication system to store a unique identifier for each user.
 Leave it blank if there isn't one or if this method of authentication is not being used.